IsmaelMekene/Time-series-forecasting/README.md

 It is not always an easy task to find the most appropriate model for a given dataset.
 However, we will stick on a searching methodology that has proven to be effective.

-Starting with the Exponential Smoothing models, we will observe those not using seasonnal patterns and then move to the ones that use them.
+Starting with the Exponential Smoothing models, we will observe those not using seasonal patterns and then move to the ones that use them.

 - **Exponential Smoothing**

   - **Non-seasonal pattern**

+  In this section, we have focused on models that do not use seasonal pattern.
+A comparasion has been done in between the Simple Exponentional Smoothing and the Non-seasonam Holt-Winters.

   <p align="center">
   <img src="https://github.com/IsmaelMekene/Metaheuristics--Stochastic-Optimization/blob/main/images/nonseasonal.png"/>